smyleeface/January2019-Fotostatur/README.md

 <details>
 <summary>Compare Faces</summary>

-In `Fotostatur.ImageAnalyzer/Functions.cs` edit the `CompareFaces` and `ScoreCompare` methods.
+In `Fotostatur/ImageAnalyzer/Functions.cs` edit the `CompareFaces` and `ScoreCompare` methods.

 [CompareFacesAsync Method](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Rekognition/MRekognitionCompareFacesAsyncCompareFacesRequestCancellationToken.html)

 1) Add a "headshot" of someone to the `Fotostatur/headshots` directory.
 1) In `Fotostatur/Module.yml`, find `HeadshotFileName` and replace the `TODO` with the filename (include extension) of the headshot.
     > Note: These variables can be accessed from: `_headshotFileName`, `_comparingImageBucket`, and `_comparingImageKey`.
-See `InitializeAsync` in `Fotostatur.ImageAnalyzer/Functions.cs`.
+See `InitializeAsync` in `Fotostatur/ImageAnalyzer/Functions.cs`.
 1) Compare the headshot and the image uploaded.
 1) Score the results from comparison using the `AddTotals` helper function to keep a running total.

-Test your code by using the CLI commands above to deploy, upload and remove images from S3.
+_Test your code by using the CLI commands above to deploy, upload and remove images from S3._

-Use CloudWatch to see the final score change based on criteria added.
+_Use CloudWatch to see the final score change based on criteria added._

 </details>